dvmnh/dvmnh/README.md

 - 👋 Hi, I’m @dvmnh
 - 👀 I’m interested in tech, in programming in general
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, Web development
 - 💞️ I’m looking to collaborate on anything that could teach me and help me grow :)
 - 📫 How to reach me email: dang.vmanh@gmail.com instagram @dvmnh